themptyone/SCNS-UCCS-Framework/src/UCCS-CORE/UCCS-CORE0000.md

 - *Governance Layer - (Organization)*: A cross-cutting concern managed by `UCCS-ORG` to ensure registry integrity, validation, and conflict resolution across all layers.

-- *Universal Addressability & Accessibility*: The cornerstone of UCCS.
+- *Spatial Layer - (SCNSV4-ID)*: The cornerstone of UCCS.
 Every component, data block, process, or asset is assigned a unique and parsable [`$UCCS-CORE:SCNSV4$`].
 This enables precise referencing, dependency tracking, and spatial navigation.

 *This creates **productive friction** - more granular control without slowing the system down.*